 Updated January 6, 2022.

 Spain opened in June to U.S. tourists, and it remains open – if you are vaccinated.
 Read on for details on the entry requirements and what to expect while you are traveling!

 U.S. travelers to Spain will have to show proof of vaccination to enter, and the vaccination schedule needs to be complete (that is, 2 weeks must have elapsed since your second dose of the Pfizer or Moderna vaccines, or since the single does of the J&J vaccine).
+Starting February 1st, 2022, your second dose (or single dose of J&J) must also be not more than 270 days prior to your trip, OR your vaccination card must show that you received a booster.
 The vaccination card or certificate can be in English, and currently the CDC vaccination card is accepted as proof of vaccination.